Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### Distributed tracing

 The Service Bus client library supports distributed tracing though integration with the Application Insights SDK.
-It also supports **experimental** support for the the OpenTelemetry specification via the .NET [ActivitySource][ActivitySource] type introduced in .NET 5.
+It also has **experimental** support for the the OpenTelemetry specification via the .NET [ActivitySource][ActivitySource] type introduced in .NET 5.
 In order to enable `ActivitySource` support for use with OpenTelemetry, see [ActivitySource support][ActivitySourceSupport].

 In order to use the GA DiagnosticActivity support, you can integrate with the Application Insights SDK.
 More details can be found in [ApplicationInsights with Azure Monitor][AppInsights].